-Total Credits 60 hours
+Total Credits 60 credits

-Required Social Science Core (18 hours selected from below)
+Required Social Science Core 18 credits (selected from below)

-Select a total of six (6) courses or 18 credit hours from any four (4) of the following six (6) social science disciplines
+Select a total of six (6) courses or 18 credit credits from any four (4) of the following six (6) social science disciplines.

 The choice of social science courses and disciplines is at the student's discretion, in consultation with her or his academic advisor.